 Running The boiler is running and heating water.
-The Main Valve is open or this is the called for $\%$ of input.
+The Main Valve is open or this is the called for % of input.
 Running 100% The boiler is calling to run at 100% modulation.
 Shorted Sensor The indicates the temperature sensor which has shorted.
 Sensors are: Outside, Supply, Return, Header, DHW, Stack, and System Return.
-Stack Temperature is High If a 1k ohm platinum stack sensor is used, this message will be displayed .
-Caused by poor heat transfer in the exchanger.
+Stack Temperature is High If a 1k ohm platinum stack sensor is used, this message will be displayed.
+Caused by poor he transfer in the exchanger.
 Standby The boiler has no call for heat.
 There is no Heat Demand Input.
 Supply Water Temperature has Exceeded its High Limit Setting The Mechanical High Limit on the Boiler has tripped.
 The high limit interlock breaks power to the ignition control and effectively removes any chance of the gas valve receiving power.
 The HeatNet series control remains powered to record and display the fault The interlock is located on J5, HIGH LIMIT.
 Ensure power is present on the input to the High Limit Control.
 Supply Water Temperature has Exceeded the Operating Limit When the supply water temperature exceeds the top of the Operating Limit Band and the Operating Limit.
 This is the Yellow Band portion of the temperature bar on the Home Screen Open "EXT OPER" Interlock on J11B The system is in a heating mode with a mechanical thermostat input connected to "EXT OPER" J11B.3 &J11B.4.
 The temperature exceeds the setting and opens the stat.
 User Interlock This may be used as a custom interlock input on J11B.1 & J11B.2 UV Air Pressure Switch is Open If so equiped with a pressure switch, input on J11B.7 & J11B.8 SCANNER AIR PRES.
 Boiler will still run, though the site glass for the UV flame Scanner may become fogged during lower firing rates.
 This may lead to nuisance flame failures.
-UV Shutdown Test If the boiler runs continuously for a 24 hour period, the boiler will be cycled off and restarted to test the UV flame detector.
-Variable Frequency Drive Alarm) If a VFD is used to control blower speed, this message shows when the VFD's fault relay opens across J11A5 & J11A.6.
-The variable frequency drive, which controls non Ametek blowers, reports this fault.
-It may be caused by an over current, or an internal VFD fault that would cause it to shut down.
-If this is the case, check the fault indicators on the VFD.
+UV Shutdown Test If the boiler runs continuously for a 24 hour period, the boiler will be cycled off and restarted test the UV flame detector.
+Variable Frequency Drive Alarm) If a VFD is used to control blower speed, this message shows when the VFD across J11A5 & J11A.6.
+The variable frequency drive, which controls non Am reports this fault.
+It may be caused by an over current, or an internal VFD facause it to shut down.
+If this is the case, check the fault indicators on the VFD

-Waiting for Flow This is would time. the Damper proving time when the damper relay closes until the Damper prove interlock on J12B.7 & J12B.8. the water flow proving period that is in effect when starting the boiler.
-The pumps/valves have been called on prior to this message.
-It's time may be extended using the flow prove would time.
-Waiting for Start The ho • iler has begun to start and is waiting for the handshaking events to begin with the ignition I and the HeatNet control.
-Shutdown in effect awoke WS temperature has been exceeded.
-The boiler system is in a sleeping state, but can be n with a DHW call.
-Once the outside a ir temperature falls below the WWS temperature, I space heating will restart.
-Warning This m essage, unlike a Fault, still allows the boiler to function, but the issue should be serviced. ΔT has Exceeded The de its Limit lta temperature across the boiler is too high ΔT has Reached its The ΔT Warning Limit WAR NING has been selected instead of FAULT when the Delta T has been exceeded.
+Waiting for Damper to open This is the Damper proving time when the damper relay closes until the Damper prove interlock closes on J12B.7 & J12B.8.
+Waiting for Flow This is the water flow proving period that is in effect when starting the boiler.
+The pumps/valves would have been called on prior to this message.
+It's time may be extended using the flow prove time.
+Waiting for Start Sequence The boiler has begun to start and is waiting for the handshaking events to begin with the ignition control and the HeatNet control.
+Warm Weather Shutdown in effect The WWS temperature has been exceeded.
+The boiler system is in a sleeping state, but can be awoken with a DHW call.
+Once the outside a ir temperature falls below the WWS temperature, normal space heating will restart.
+Warning This message, unlike a Fault, still allows the boiler to function, but the issue should be serviced. ΔT has Exceeded its Limit The delta temperature across the boiler is too high ΔT has Reached its Warning Limit The $\Delta T$ WAR NING has been selected instead of FAULT when the Delta T has been exceeded.